girder/girder_worker/docs/facebook-example.rst

    degrees = degree(G)
    most_popular_person = max(degrees, key=degrees.get)

-Defining our Romanesco task, we can embed this script:
+Defining our task, we can embed this script:

 .. testcode::